MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/dual-screen-and-foldables.md

 *  Single-screen or folded posture
 *  Dual-screen or unfolded posture

 The APIs are available in Microsoft Edge 97 and later.
-If you are not on Microsoft Edge 97 or later, you will need to turn on experimental web platform features to use the APIs.
+If you are not using Microsoft Edge 97 or later, you need to turn on experimental web platform features to use the APIs.

 [Turn on experimental Web Platform APIs](#turn-on-experimental-apis) and use the [CSS viewport segments media feature](/dual-screen/web/css-viewport-segments) and [JavaScript viewport segments](/dual-screen/web/javascript-viewport-segments) to enhance your website (or app) for dual-screen and foldable devices.